-This painting depicts the real-life monumentous event of the coronation of Napoleon, which took place on December 2nd, 1804, in Notre Dame de Paris.
+This painting depicts the real-life monumental event of the coronation of Napoleon, which took place on December 2nd, 1804, in Notre Dame de Paris.

 This is one of the greatest Louvre paintings that showcases one of the most historical events in France.

-10. The cheat with the ace of diamonds By Georges de la Tour
+9. The Card Sharp with the ace of diamonds By Georges de la Tour

 Completed in 3 years from 1636 to 1638, this intriguing painting will surely steal your heart.